 As already has become clear, the procedure is slightly different for the different platforms.
 When you are employed by Thuisbezorgd, they will arrange the supplies for you.
 There is a good chance that you will ride around on one of our e-bikes to go, but you do not have to arrange anything yourself.
 If you want to work for Deliveroo or Uber Eats, you are responsible for your bicycle and a subscription with e-bike to go is of course ideal.
 In addition, you need a registration with the Chamber of Commerce and a VAT number, so that you can neatly pay your tax.
 You can request this number with this form and pass it on to Deliveroo or Uber Eats when you register.
 Keep good records yourself: this is mandatory as a freelancer!

 Did you make a choice and decided on a e-bike subscription?
 Then you only have to take the last step of becoming a delivery rider: register with the platform of your choice.
 Use these links to sign up for Thuisbezorgd, Deliveroo or Uber Eats.
 After signing up, you will be invited for an interview to check your details and collect your delivery gear (bag, phone mount).
 All you have to do now: download the right app (the platform will guide you through this), plan your first work moment, and get started!

 Has this process become completely clear to you?
-Take a look at our delivery e-bike subscription: a professional offer for professional riders.
+Take a look at our e-bike subscription.